 MSW, LCSW, BCIA Certified Neuro-Biofeedback Practitioner, Certified Master Forensic Social Worker

 Susan became a therapist and neuro-biofeedback specialist for both personal and professional reasons.
 Due to a near brush with death and having exhausted all traditional methods of treatment she discovered Neuro-biofeedback self regulation training had a great deal to offer.
 It saved her life and helped restore her to excellent health.
-For the past 15 years she has combined Neuro-biofeedback with individual psychotherapy and is currently working with her husband Martin Wuttke, teaching, training, and counseling in various integrated neuro-biofeedback modalities in the U.S. and Europe.
+For the past 15 years she has combined Neuro-biofeedback with individual psychotherapy and is currently working with Martin Wuttke, teaching, training, and counseling in various integrated neuro-biofeedback modalities in the U.S. and Europe.

 Prior to that, she worked at Charter Hospital of Austin, a private psychiatric hospital, as a therapist and social worker on the Adult Psychiatric Unit.
 She conducted group, individual, family, and couples therapy.
 While at Charter Hospital she was asked to help open an outpatient clinic and serve as director and therapist.
 She was responsible for designing and implementing new programs and special topic community presentations.
 Prior to that she worked at Austin Child Guidance Center as a therapist and social worker specializing in the treatment of children using individual play therapy sessions, family sessions and groups.
 Additionally her duties included extensive social histories, clinical impressions, and diagnosis.
 She was an organizer for a community outreach program called The Pebble Project which offered some of the first adult survivor/perpetrator groups and child therapy groups.
 She served on the task force and steering committee designed to coordinate agencies and services working with sexual abuse cases.
 She has also served on the Board of Directors and worked as a counselor in several juvenile and youth residential programs.